hl7ch/ig-release/readme.md

 ## Repo k8s-fhir.ch
 13. Update fhir.ch (if it is the first publication)
 * If the published IG is not yet linked on [fhir.ch](http://fhir.ch/), add the requested links in the file **k8s-fhir.ch\fhir-ch\index.html**.

+### How to move tags ...

+Delete the tag on any remote before you push

+git push origin :refs/tags/<tagname>
+Replace the tag to reference the most recent commit

+git tag -fa <tagname>
+Push the tag to the remote origin

+git push origin --tags